 Application and project status

-- 10,471 applications have been reassessed under reassessment period 1B
+- 10,471 applications were re-assessed under reassessment period 1b

 *These statistics will be updated every Friday.

 To review each application, government staff takes the following steps:

 - the application is reviewed and its information evaluated and confirmed

 - the proposed closure work is assessed to ensure it meets program and application period guidelines and criteria

 - the project contract is assessed, to ensure it meets all legal and program requirements